Now, a little about me.

 My writing story is not necessarily unique for a writer.
 I have an active imagination and feel compelled to put it down on paper.
 I’ve been writing full-length novels for more than 15 years.
-Although the Island of Stone is the first novel I’ve chosen to make available through Amazon, it is my sixth novel.
+Although the Island of Stone was the first novel I’ve chosen to make available through Amazon, it was my sixth novel and I have published two more since, Slaying of the Bull and Dawn of the Lightbearer.

 I’ve run the gauntlet of traditional publishing several times.
 I’ve had agents request my work and have come close to a traditional book deal.
 It is a cut-throat industry of disappointment and stress.
 I am not bitter (well, maybe a bit).
 It’s just the truth.
 Right now, I don’t have time for that rigamarole.
 In my youth, I had dreams of being a bestseller.
 Now, I just want to share my stories with others.
 I’ve been sitting on these yarns for far too long.
 Writing continues to be a passion, but unfortunately, I have rarely had time to indulge in full vigor.
 It will always be a dream to do this for a living, but I understand that I won’t be quitting my day job anytime soon.
 I write when I can, on the weekends and before and after full-time work as a higher-education administrator at MIT.

 In the end, my first published book, the Island of Stone, took ten years to complete.
 The bulk of the story was relatively easy to put down, but getting it to where it is today, took longer than expected.
 About eight years ago, I thought I had finished it, but I was never quite happy with the ending.
 It would keep me up at night, and I couldn’t be content until I fixed the issues.
 The premise was always the same, a grieving man, alone on an isolated island in the wilderness.
 I could have kept it there, exploring the realms of grief and isolation, but I am not comfortable in the confines of literary fiction.
 I love darkness, mystery, and the paranormal just too much not to add that spice.